Center for Restorative Justice

 Co-Directors

-Dr. Debra Dean Murphy (she/her) is Associate Professor of Religious Studies at West Virginia Wesleyan College.
+Dr. Debra Dean Murphy (she/her) is Professor of Religious Studies at West Virginia Wesleyan College.
 She teaches a wide range of courses, including Women and Religion, Environmental Theology, and God and Globalization.
 Dr. Murphy has written two books, numerous articles, essays, and book reviews, and currently writes a regular column for the national publication The Christian Century.
 She likes to refinish furniture, listen to podcasts when she runs, cook for family, friends, and students, and incorporate meditation practices and restorative circle processes in her classrooms.

 Dr. Jess Scott (she/they) is Associate Professor of Gender Studies at West Virginia Wesleyan College.
 She is also organist at First United Methodist Church in Clarksburg, WV.
 Dr. Scott has degrees in music performance (University of Illinois), social science, and gender studies (University of Cape Town).
 She writes and publishes about gender, sexuality, intersectionality, spatial politics, and racial justice.
 Her pet pigs are the subject of her first children’s book, Miss Penelope Thundertoes Changes her Mind.
 Her fiercest desire is to love her country into a less punitive way of engaging with the entire world.